Company: New River Community Action Inc

-Prior to employment, the applicant must sign authorizations for
+Before employment, the applicant must sign authorizations for NRCA

-NRCA to perform DMV and Criminal Record Checks to demonstrate that
+to perform DMV and Criminal Record Checks.
+These will be used to

-a satisfactory driving record and no pending or founded charges or
+demonstrate that a satisfactory driving record and no pending or

-convictions related to abuse, neglect, and/or exploitation of
+found charges or convictions related to abuse, neglect, or

-would conflict with the mission and philosophy of the agency).
+charges which would conflict with the mission and philosophy of the

-Driving is an essential function for this position.
-Must possess
+Driving is an essential function of the job.
+Must possess valid

-valid driver's license and safe driving record.
-Must be able to
+driver's license and safe driving record.
+Must be able to drive up

-drive up to 4 hours per day, but may be required to drive more than
+to 4 hours per day, but may be required to drive more than 4 hours

-4 hours in a given day.
-Some night/overnight driving may be
+in a given day.
+Some night/overnight driving may be required for

-If agency vehicle is unavailable, must have vehicle with valid
+If agency vehicle is unavailable, must have a vehicle with valid

 inspection and insurance meeting minimum state requirements